 Residents form a community garden group and actively recruit new members via local promotion (such as flyers in school newsletters), identify potential sites for a community garden and meet with Council's Community Development Officer to discuss proposal.

 Key Council staff meet to discuss site selection, provide provisional approval for current location or suggest other potential sites, and discuss and permits required.

 Residents complete planning permit application process (if required).
 Residents consult with local community surrounding potential site and document feedback.
 Residents complete the Community Garden application form.

-Application is assessed by the Sustainability and Environment Engagement Network (SEEN).
+Application is assessed by relevant internal officers.
 Please note, applications will not be assessed until planning permits have been approved.